Azure/opendigitaltwins-tools/OWL2DTDL/README.md

 ## Options

 ```
-  -n, --no-imports       Sets program to not follow owl:imports declarations.
+  -n, --no-imports        Sets program to not follow owl:Imports declarations.

   -f, --file-path         Required.
-The path to the on-disk root ontology file to
+The path to the on-disk root ontology file
-                         translate.
+                          to translate.

   -u, --uri-path          Required.
 The URI of the root ontology file to
                           translate.

   -o, --outputPath        Required.
-The directory in which to create DTDL models.
+The directory in which to create DTDL
+                          models.

   -m, --merged-output     Sets program to output one merged JSON-LD file for
                           batch import into ADT.

   -i, --ignorefile        Path to a CSV file, the first column of which lists
-                         (whole or partial) IRI:s that should be ignored by this
+                          (whole or partial) IRI:s that should be ignored by
-                         tool and not translated into DTDL output.
+                          this tool and not translated into DTDL output.

+  -s, --ontologySource    An identifier for the ontology source; will be used to
+                          generate DTMI:s per the following design, where
+                          interfaceName is the local name of a translated OWL
+                          class, and ontologyName is the last segment of the
+                          translated class's namespace:
+                          <dtmi:digitaltwins:{ontologySource}:{ontologyName}:{in
+                          terfaceName};1>.

+  --help                  Display this help screen.

+  --version               Display version information.
 ```

+**Note:** The `-f` and `-u` options are mutually exclusive; only one of the two should be provided.
+If both are given, `-f` takes priority.

 ## Supported OWL features